Canape Box Writeup & Walkthrough – [HTB] – HackTheBox

 Ports Scan

-Open the browser, and navigate to the website.
+First, open your browser and navigate to the website.

 Capane Website